jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

 Remember, pseudo-code is not a formal language but is code written to be read by a human with no concerns about syntax.
 We can also depict code as a flow diagram; this is more useful as we build more complex algorithms.

+However, thinking algorithmically is difficult.
+As humans we are amazingly good as using shortcuts, rules of thumb, and assumptions to get things done.
+Computers cannot do any of those things!
+We have to describe exactly and precisely what we want the computer to do.

 Let's build software to do some simple tasks.

 Making a jam sandwich